 3. Emotional intelligence

-Emotional intelligence is the ability to perceive, control and evaluate emotions — both your own and those of others.
-It plays a critical role in interpersonal interactions, leadership and personal resilience.
+Emotional intelligence is the ability to perceive, interpret, and regulate emotional responses—both your own and those of others.
+It plays a critical role in interpersonal skills, leadership, and personal resilience.

 Here are five examples of emotional intelligence skills you might see on a resume: